Skip to content

 net.ipv4.ip_forward=1

-Create a Podman/Docker local volume that will contain the disk buffer files and other SC4S state files:
+Create a Docker volume for SC4S disk buffer and state files.

 Create directories to be used as a mount point for local overrides and configurations: